nmagee/fastapi-demo/README.md

 ## Build the Container

-Build locally with the `docker build` command:
+Build locally using the `docker build` command:
 ```
 docker build -t some_org/some_image:some_tag .
 ```